Ready to quit?

 Get more support

 Besides your healthcare providers, let other trusted people know you are quitting and ask for their support and encouragement.
-This may be your family, friends, counselors, faith leaders, co-workers, and other support groups.
+This may be your family, friends, teachers, coaches, counselors, faith leaders, co-workers, and other support groups.

 Additional resources for quitting

-For adults:
+For adults

-- Asian Smokers’ Quitline (ASQ): Free smoking cessation services in Chinese, Korean, and Vietnamese to Asian communities in the U.S.
+- Asian Smokers’ Quitline (ASQ): free smoking cessation services in Chinese, Korean, and Vietnamese to Asian communities in the U.S.

-- ASQ is open Monday through Friday, 10:00 am to 12:00 midnight (Eastern time) or sign up online: https://www.asiansmokersquitline.org/smokers/
+- ASQ is open Monday through Friday, 10:00 am to 12:00 midnight (Eastern time) or sign up online on Asian Smokers' Quitline.

-- Korean: 1-800-556-5564, www.asq-korean.org
+- Korean: call 1-800-556-5564, or visit Asq-korean.org

-- Vietnamese: 1-800-778-8440, www.asq-viet.org
+- Vietnamese: call 1-800-778-8440, or visit Asq-viet.org

 - Nicotine Anonymous: Nicotine Anonymous ("NicA") is a non-profit 12-step fellowship of people helping each other live nicotine-free lives.
-For more information and to find a local meeting, visit www.nicotine-anonymous.org.

-For youth:
+For youth

-- Resources to help youth quit
+- Visit tobaccofreekids.org for resources to help youth quit